-Want to hear something crazy?
-Did you know that most organizations have a 70% project failure rate?
+Want to hear something wild?
+Most organizations have a 70% project failure rate.
 Meaning that they failed to produce planned deliverables within budget and on time.
 You read that number correctly.
 How is this number so high?
 So many reasons, but one of the largest is ignoring red flags as they pop up.

 Talking about the elephant in the room is awkward and uncomfortable, but when the project is at risk, it really needs to happen.
 If you leave things unchecked, they can spiral out of control.
 Let’s look into what red flags are, what we can do when we see one, and how we can work to mitigate them in the future.